Visitors intending to reach the official site should visit jfkairport.com

 Arrivals Level

-Here you will find ground transportation, traveler assistance, courtesy hotel phones, a tourist information point, baggage claim areas, and US immigration.
+Here you will find ground transportation, traveler's aid, courtesy accommodation phones, a tourist information point, the baggage claim areas, and U.S. immigration.

 Departures Level